- Procedural Rules

-In the event of a natural disaster, public health crisis, war, act of terrorism, or other catastrophic event, including the declaration of a national, state or local emergency proclaimed by the President of the United States, Governor of California or appropriate local official(s), in order to provide timely access to justice and protect the health, safety and welfare of hearing officers, the Commission and its personnel, witnesses, and other members of the public, the Commission may require hearings to be conducted remotely.
-If circumstances necessitate, a hybrid of both remote and in-person hearings may be imposed.
+(a) In the event of a natural disaster, public health crisis, war, act of terrorism, or other catastrophic event, including the declaration of a national, state or local emergency proclaimed by the President of the United States, Governor of California or appropriate local official(s), in order to provide timely access to justice and protect the health, safety and welfare of hearing officers, the Commission and its personnel, witnesses, and other members of the public, the Commission may require hearings to be conducted remotely.

 6.01.
 Waiver of Procedural Rules

 The Commission may waive any Procedural Rule that is not required by the Los Angeles County Civil Service Rules.

 Whenever the time for any action to be taken pursuant to these Rules falls on a weekend or holiday, the time will be tolled until the next business day.